 Steps for Changing the Transmission Fluid

-- First, acquire the right/recommended gearbox fluid and ensure you have enough quantity.
+- First, acquire the right/recommended gearbox fluid and ensure that you have enough quantity.
 If your vehicle has a transmission fluid filter, also purchase a replacement filter.
-For cars without an old-gearbox-oil drain plug that requires the opening of the whole reservoir pan, a new oil pan gasket is also recommended.
+For cars without an old gearbox-oil drain plug that requires the opening of the whole reservoir pan, a new oil pan gasket is also recommended.

 - Make sure your car is on a level surface and is warmed up such that the transmission is at average operating temperature.
 Put the gear on parking or neutral for manual vehicles and pull the handbrake.
 Do not forget to have a container such as a bucket to collect the used gearbox oil.

 - The majority of the modern vehicles have a drain plug through which you can quickly drain the fluids without opening the pan reservoir.
 Located the drain plug and unscrew it to pour out the old oil.
 Tapping the old transmission-fluid may take up to thirty minutes, so be patient and wait until the last drop.
 After draining the oil, secure the drain plug back and tighten it firmly.
 If your vehicle is among the models with transmission oil filters, do not forget to replace it before adding new transmission fluid.

 - In other vehicle models, there are no drain plugs you have to unbolt the pan reservoir.
 Loosen the bolts holding the pan in place, loosen one side of the container more than the other so that it tilts collecting the oil to the one end.
 Drain the oil from the lowered corner, and be careful not to make a mess.
 The reservoir holds anywhere between 3 to over 10 quarts depending on the vehicle model and size.